 Beach lovers will enjoy spending time relaxing on the area's many beaches, which stretch along 7.5 miles (12 km) of sunny shoreline.
 Just outside the city lie the small villages of Ramatuelle, Gassin (renowned for its views), and others.
 In the evening, stroll along the coast and enjoy a Saint-Tropez sunset.

 Day 9: Private Boat Tour of Îles d'Or

-Start your morning with a trip from St. Tropez to the beautiful coastal city of Lavandou, a 50-minute drive away.
-Arrive at the port where you'll meet your private skipper and board the motorboat for your day out on the water.
+Start your morning with a trip from Saint-Tropez to the beautiful coastal city of Lavandou, a 50-minute drive away.
+Arrive at the port, where you'll meet your private skipper and board the motorboat for your day out on the water.

 Spend the day exploring the Îles d'Or archipelago off the coast of Hyères.
 Your first stop is the Pelagos Sanctuary, a protected maritime zone that links the Presqu’île de Giens, the Fosse Chiarone, and the Sardinia coast.
 Keep watch for dolphins and whales as you cruise through the turquoise waters.

 After some time, you'll reach Port Cros Island, a National Park with an abundance of underwater sea life.
-Spend a few hours snorkeling as you discover a magical underwater world.
+Spend a few hours snorkeling as you discover the underwater world.
 After working up an appetite, savor a three-course Mediterranean lunch as you take in the views.

 Day 10: Private Driving Tour of the Mediterranean Coast

 Take your time today as you explore the scenic Mediterranean coast on small countryside roads.
 Relax and let your driver take you through the countryside, passing by rippling creeks, secluded beaches, and the rugged coastline of the Provence-Alpes-Côte d'Azur region.